 - your doctor hasn’t asked you about it

 - you feel as though you’re complaining

-- you’re worried that the cancer is getting worse and you don’t want to ask the doctors - you'd rather not know
+- you’re worried that the cancer is getting worse and you don’t want to ask the doctors as you would rather not know

 But it’s important for your doctors and nurses to be able to assess your pain properly.
 They want you to feel better, so do tell them about any pain you have.
 Then they’re more likely to be able to control it.

-Even if the pain is very difficult to control, they can refer you to a pain specialist doctor or nurse to help sort it out.
+Even if the pain is very difficult to control, they can refer you to a pain or palliative care specialist doctor or nurse to help you.